Why Is My Direct Deposit Late? A Planner’s 3-Step Action Plan

 Why Is My Direct Deposit Late?

 As a financial planner for over 25 years, I’ve fielded this frantic call more times than I can count.
-The good news is that in 99% of cases, the money isn’t lost.
-It’s just stuck (like my weight).
-And what’s stuck can be unstuck.
+The good news: in 99% of cases, the money isn’t lost.
+It’s sitting in a queue at your employer’s bank (the ODFI, or Originating Depository Financial Institution), waiting for the next ACH processing window, or it’s already been transmitted to the Federal Reserve but hasn’t yet posted to your bank (the RDFI, or Receiving Depository Financial Institution).
+What’s stuck can be unstuck.

 The key is knowing exactly who to call and what to say.